Cloud Computational Platform for Earth and Environmental Sciences – A pilot study proposal to Digitaliseringsrådet at UiT

 CloudEARTH – objectives of the pilot study

-The main objective of the proposal is to encourage researchers to make their research data openly available by giving them access to a platform to handle their raw data.
-This platform (i.e., CloudEARTH) will be beyond archiving and storage the research data by allowing cloud processing of the raw data.
-The researchers will see the direct benefits of using such a platform and therefore the preparation of the research data to be uploaded to the CloudEARTH will not be considered a time-consuming process.
-Moreover, the CloudEARTH will allow using the research data remotely and in a collaborative way which is another factor that encourages the researcher to upload their data.
+The main objective of the proposal is to encourage researchers to make their research data openly available by giving them access to an online platform to handle their raw data.
+This platform (i.e., CloudEARTH) will be beyond archiving and storage of the research data by allowing cloud processing of the raw data.
+The researchers will see direct benefits of using such a platform and preparation of their research data to be uploaded to the CloudEARTH will not be considered as a time-consuming process.
+Moreover, the CloudEARTH will allow using the research data remotely and in a collaborative way which is another factor that encourages researchers to upload their data.

 The pilot study aims to: